canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

     - default: this has read-write permissions over the index that has been generated for this relation.
     - admin: this has control over the cluster, including creating new indices and setting cluster node roles.
   - Specifics of how these permissions are implemented have been left to the provider charm developers, since they vary slightly between opensearch API-compliant applications.
-- Is expected to tolerate that the Provider may ignore the `index` field in some cases and instead use the database name received.
+- Is expected to tolerate that the Provider may ignore the `index` field in some cases and instead use the index name received.

 ## Relation Data